IronCoreLabs/ironcore-alloy/TSC_ALLOY_MIGRATION_GUIDE.md

 - `encrypt` and `rekey_edeks` write in the configured format
 - `encrypt_with_existing_edek` matches its field format to the provided EDEK's format, so it won't produce mismatched documents regardless of which service handles it

 This means you can safely roll out the V5 switch incrementally without coordinating a simultaneous deployment.
 If you need to roll back to legacy after some services have already written V5 data, re-enable the legacy flag and use `rekey_edeks` to downgrade V5 EDEKs back to V3 (invert the command in Step 3 to find them).
-V5 documents can still be read by any Alloy client in the meantime, bus if you still have active TSC-based services they will fail to read V5 documents.
+V5 documents can still be read by any Alloy client in the meantime, but if you still have active TSC-based services they will fail to read V5 documents.

 ## Known Friction Points

 ### `encrypt_with_existing_edek` matches the EDEK format

 `encrypt_with_existing_edek` ignores the `legacy_tsc_write_format` setting.
-Instead, it matches the field format to the provided EDEK — a V3 EDEK produces V3 fields, a V5 EDEK produces V5 fields.
+Instead, it matches the field format to the provided EDEK.
+A V3 EDEK produces V3 fields, a V5 EDEK produces V5 fields.
 This ensures the EDEK and fields are always in the same format.

 To upgrade a document from V3 to V5, first call `rekey_edeks` in a `legacy_tsc_write_format: false` client to get a V5 EDEK, then use the rekeyed EDEK with `encrypt_with_existing_edek`.
 To roll back from V5 to the TSC-compatible V3, do the same with a `legacy_tsc_write_format: true` client.

 ### `get_searchable_edek_prefix` only matches V5 EDEKs

 The prefix returned by this method will not match V3 EDEKs, since V3 EDEKs do not have a fixed searchable prefix.
-It can still be called regardless of the `legacy_tsc_write_format` setting — if your store contains a mix of V3 and V5 data, the prefix will match the V5 entries.
+It can still be called regardless of the `legacy_tsc_write_format` setting.
+If your store contains a mix of V3 and V5 data, the prefix will match the V5 entries.

 ### Standard Attached is V5-only